spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/16-cluster-tag-filter/00-create-add-filter.md

 To remove or edit an attached role:

-1. Login to Palette as Tenant Admin
+1. Log in to Palette as Tenant Admin

 2. From the left ** Main Menu** click on **Users & Teams**.
 This will take you to the **User Details** page.